Patrick Gordon Walker: Political career

 Gordon Walker retired from the House of Commons at the February 1974 general election.
 On 4 July that year, he was made a life peer as Baron Gordon-Walker, of Leyton in Greater London, in 1974 and was briefly a member of the European Parliament.

 Personal life

 In 1934 he married Audrey Muriel Rudolf.
 They subsequently had twin sons and three daughters.
 Lord Gordon-Walker died in London in 1980, aged 73.
+He was found dead in the back of a taxi arriving at the Palace of Westminster.